William Henry Bliss: Clergyman

 Bliss had a stammer.
 He therefore spent more than the usual time as a deacon.
 He was finally ordained by the Church of England in 1865.
 He served as Curate of Honington for four years from 1858, then moved to St James, Plymouth until 1865 and took the Vicarage of North Hinksey on the outskirts of Oxford in 1866.

 In 1867 Bliss published his first major work, The Canons of the First Four General Councils, in Greek and English.
 It warranted a second edition in 1869.

 Contact with Catholicism

 Bliss appeared to have very good prospects within the established church.
-He was the son of a clergyman, was blessed with a good education and had very useful contacts.
+He was the son of a clergyman, had a good education and very useful contacts.
 He was being published.
 However, at Oxford he came into contact with the Oxford Movement.
 This group of High Churchmen originally attempted to show that the Church of England was a direct descendant of the Church established by the apostles.
 Many members of the group converted to Catholicism, including John Henry Newman.
 Bliss became curate to his uncle James at Plymouth.
 His uncle was a leading Anglo-Catholic.

 Bliss was increasingly turning towards Catholic theology and doubting the historical legitimacy of the Church of England.
 In 1869 he followed Newman into the Roman Catholic faith.
 He then secured the position of Keeper of Periodicals at the Bodleian Library in Oxford.